 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

-- What is the spending on storage by cloud-based application and IT service providers?
+- What is the spending on servers and storage infrastructure by cloud service providers?

 - What capabilities and functional requirements are shaping cloud service providers' investments in storage hardware, software, and professional services?